 I completed my BA and PhD in Sociology at Monash University in Melbourne in the 1990s.
 Since coming to Britain in 2000 I have held research fellowships and teaching posts at Lancaster University, The University of Manchester, Manchester Metropolitan University and The University of Liverpool from 2006.
 My research focus to date has involved a sociology of Harm Reduction policies and practices.
-Research monographs Object Matters: condoms, adolescence and time (MUP, 2008) and Social Science of the Syringe: a sociology of drug injecting (Routledge, 2017) examine the history of safe sex eduction and Needle Exchange programs from a socio-material perspective.
+Research monographs Object Matters: condoms, adolescence and time (MUP, 2008) and Social Science of the Syringe: a sociology of drug injecting (Routledge, 2017) examine the history of safe sex education and Needle Exchange programs from a socio-material perspective.

 - Postgraduate Certificate in Learning and Teaching (University of Liverpool 2010)